Louise Glück: Themes

-Another of Glück's preoccupations is nature, the setting for many of her poems.
+Another of Glück's preoccupations was nature, the setting for many of her poems.
 In The Wild Iris, the poems take place in a garden where flowers have intelligent, emotive voices.
 However, Morris points out that The House on Marshland is also concerned with nature and can be read as a revision of the Romantic tradition of nature poetry.
 In Ararat, too, "flowers become a language of mourning", useful for both commemoration and competition among mourners to determine the "ownership of nature as a meaningful system of symbolism".
 Thus, in Glück's work nature is both something to be regarded critically and embraced.
-As the author and critic Alan Williamson has pointed out, it can also sometimes suggest the divine, as when, in the poem "Celestial Music", the speaker states that "when you love the world you hear celestial music", or when, in The Wild Iris, the deity speaks through changes in weather.
+The author and critic Alan Williamson has said it can also sometimes suggest the divine, as when, in the poem "Celestial Music", the speaker states that "when you love the world you hear celestial music", or when, in "The Wild Iris", the deity speaks through changes in weather.

-Glück's poetry is also notable for what it avoids.
-Morris argues that "Glück's writing most often evades ethnic identification, religious classification, or gendered affiliation.
-In fact, her poetry often negates critical assessments that affirm identity politics as criteria for literary evaluation.
-She resists canonization as a hyphenated poet (that is, as a "Jewish-American" poet, or a "feminist" poet, or a "nature" poet), preferring instead to retain an aura of iconoclasm, or in-betweenness".